codybenlewis/CBL-Personal-Website/_projects/Today.md

 key: today
 ---

+### TL;WR
-Working with clockmaker Scott Thrift, I produced the gradient design that was used as the face in his conceptual 24-hour timepiece • [Today](https://www.kickstarter.com/projects/scottthrift/today?ref=discovery&term=scott%20thrift).
-Colors were curated and sequenced to suggest different stages of the daythereby altering the viewer's perception of time.
-The clock is currently for sale at the [MoMA Store](https://store.moma.org/clocks/today-clock/122610-122610.html)
+Working with clockmaker Scott Thrift, I produced the gradient design that was used as the face in his conceptual 24-hour timepiece [Today](https://www.kickstarter.com/projects/scottthrift/today?ref=discovery&term=scott%20thrift).
+Colors were curated and sequenced to suggest different stages of the day, thereby altering the viewer's perception of time.
+The clock is currently for sale at the [MoMA Store](https://store.moma.org/clocks/today-clock/122610-122610.html).

 ### Press